rubykube/workbench/README.md

 ### Prepare the workbench

-1. Create a code folder and close the repo
+1. Create a code folder and clone the repo

 ```shell
 mkdir code